specta-rs/tauri2/TAURI_PROPOSAL.md

 ## Semver and caret

-If Tauri were to depend on Specta version `^2.0.0-rc.8` it will match all preceding release candidates and the final release.
+If Tauri were to depend on Specta version `^2.0.0-rc.8` it will match all future release candidates and the final release.

 As long as Specta maintains the following guarantees, Tauri will be able to maintain semver: